dmpe/MeetupToRTM/README.md

  - [ ] In case, the of frequent use, the app can recognize already added tasks (through above format) and will skip adding them again.
 Therefore de-cluttering your list and avoding adding duplicates. :yum:

+ - [ ] For testing, use secret keys <https://stackoverflow.com/questions/50299066/how-to-pass-secrets-into-the-test-execution-context-from-vsts>

 #### Requirenments to making it work:

 You will need to have 2 API keys: